codesnerd/teaching-git/README.md

 # Mini Project

-Doing this small activity will give you a hands-on experience of the things you learned and help cement your knowledge.
+Doing this small activity will give you a hands-on experience and help cement your knowledge:

 1. Fork this very repo.
 2. Clone it on your local machine.